emcrisostomo/latency-simulation/blog-post.md

 The reality of software systems is not so orderly and disciplined, and most production systems are not M/M/1 queues:

 * Requests are **bursty**: customers are noisy, scheduled batch jobs start, retries happen, GC pauses.
-* Service times have a **high variance**: cache hits vs. misses, service time highly influence by the size of the data set being processed, I/O activity, slow downstreams.
+* Service times have a **high variance**: cache hits vs. misses, service time is highly influenced by the size of the data set being processed, I/O activity, slow downstreams.

-Kingman's law gives us a way to reason about **latency inflation** without pretending the our world is exponential.
+Kingman's law gives us a way to reason about **latency inflation** without pretending our world is exponential.

 But what does this mean?